Anna Abrikosova: Death and legacy

-Writings
+Samizdat writings

-While writing about time before the arrest of the community, Sister Philomena Ejsmont recalled, "In addition to her daily prayers and obligations, Mother Catherine still found time to translate spiritual texts - masterpieces of ascetic literature - into Russian for those Sisters who did not know foreign languages.
+While writing about her memories of the time before the arrest of the community, Sister Philomena Ejsmont recalled the sisters' involvement in preaching the Catholic Faith to the Russian people through the medium of Samizdat, "In addition to her daily prayers and obligations, Mother Catherine still found time to translate spiritual texts - masterpieces of ascetic literature - into Russian for those sisters who did not know foreign languages.
 She herself wrote some meditations based on the liturgical year and Dominican feast days."

+According to Anatolia Nowicka: "A number of the sisters were engaged in the translation into Russian of the Lives of the great Dominican saints as well as those of other Orders.
+They also translated Tanquerey, Bossuet, Lacordaire, Gibar, and other Catholic authors.
+The translations were done in several copies and collected in the parish and Order library.
+All this ended up in the archives of the GPU when the Chapter was liquidated.
+But the sisters work was not lost, for many got a Catholic training from it as those handwritten pages passed from hand to hand.
+Also those of other faiths began to take deeper interest in religious problems after being exposed to the sisters' readings and translations."

 In her work as a literary translator, Anna Abrikosova translated Jean-Baptiste Henri Lacordaire's biography of St. Dominic from French to Russian.
 Her translation was published anonymously in 1916 and was republished after the collapse of the Soviet Union in 1991.

 Despite Mgr.
 Robert Hugh Benson's subtle contempt for the Eastern Catholic Churches and "Greek Christianity", Anna Abrikosova also translated his dystopian novel Lord of the World from English to Russian shortly before the Bolshevik Revolution.
 This translation, however, remained unpublished and is now considered to be lost.